A Fan Fic

 - Improvised Weapon: Boreas' plans frequently use these.
 So far, he's used macaroni, soup, stalactites, and shattered plastic tables.

-- In Medias Res: The story begins roughly in the middle, and most of it so far is a flashback.
+- In Medias Res: The story begins roughly in the middle, and for 35 chapters, most of it is a flashback.

 - Jerkass: Lucius.